top of page

 Meditation

 Meditation seems to be this mystical and divine place that many believe is only reserved for the most spiritual of us.
-People make it sound so easy…just sit down in a lotus positions (ouch!), close your eyes (I can do that), and stop all thoughts (yea, right!?!?).
-I know how you feel but I’ve learned a lot this past year, and with this blog want to encourage you to start a meditation practice of your own.
+People make it sound so easy…just sit down in a lotus positions (ouch!), close your eyes (I can do that), and stop all thoughts (yea, right!).
+I know how you feel but I’ve learned a lot, and with this blog want to encourage you to start a meditation practice of your own.

 There are many mind-blowing reasons why you want to consider incorporating meditation into your daily life.
 Meditation is shown to increase the grey matter in your brain, which is involved in your body’s muscle control, and sensory perception such as seeing and hearing, memory, emotions, speech, decision making, and self-control.
-It also helps decrease the activity of our “monkey brain”, the continuous wondering of our minds into the past or worrying about the future, allowing us to be more present and enjoying the current moment.
-Meditation is shown to reduce depression, as well as decrease the brain cell volume in the amygdala, which is responsible for fear, anxiety, and stress.
+Most importantly (at least to me) is that it helps decrease the activity of our “monkey brain”, the continuous wondering of our minds into the past or worrying about the future, allowing us to be more present and enjoying the current moment.
+In addition meditation is shown to reduce depression, as well as decrease the brain cell volume in the amygdala, which is responsible for fear, anxiety, and stress.

 So how on earth does mediation really work?